bisnad/MotionAnalysis/ClusteringInteractive/README.md

 #### Start

-The software can be started either by double clicking the clustering_interactive.bat (Windows) or clustering_interactive.sh (MacOS) shell scripts or by typing the following commands into the Anaconda terminal:
+The tool can be started either by double clicking the clustering_interactive.bat (Windows) or clustering_interactive.sh (MacOS) shell scripts or by typing the following commands into the Anaconda terminal:

 ```
 conda activate premiere